pyomeca/biorbd/doc/paper/paper.md

 This allows to have for free the derivative of almost all the function of `RBDL`.
 This is particularly useful when using `biorbd` in an optimization.
 Speaking of which, the reader is welcomed to have a look at the optimal control module `BiorbdOptim` (CITE).

-# What does it do specifically
-Image?

-Inverse flow

-Direct

 # What about preexisting solutions
 `OpenSim` and `Anybody`